Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Tomography with imperfect knowledge

-The above description represents an ideal scenario where the experimentalist has complete knowledge of the \emph{true} dynamics (which is symbolized as unprimed variables describing the observables, $\mathcal{O}_{n}$, and covariance matrix, $\bf C$, thus generated over time) and they can properly reconstruct the state using Eq. (\ref{rml1}).
-However, in reality, one never knows the true underlying dynamics, and there is always a departure from the ideal case due to inevitable errors and perturbations to the \emph{true} dynamics.
-Thus, the experimentalist, oblivious to these, models their estimation using a covariance matrix, ${\bf C'=(\tilde{\mathcal{O'}}^T\tilde{\mathcal{O'}}})^{-1}$.
-Here the primed variables represent the experimentalist's knowledge of the dynamics in the laboratory, and as a result, they end up reconstructing an incorrect state as $\bar{\rho}'$ from
+{The above description of the continuous measurement tomography protocol corresponds to an idealized scenario in which the experimentalist has complete knowledge of the dynamics.
+The ideal dynamics are represented by unprimed variables, including the time-evolved observables $\mathcal{O}_n$ and the covariance matrix $\mathbf{C}$, from which the state can be accurately reconstructed using the procedure described in the previous section.} However, in reality, one never knows the actual/true underlying dynamics, and there is always a departure from the ideal case due to inevitable errors and the true dynamics carries perturbations.
+Thus, the experimentalist, oblivious to these errors, models their estimation using a covariance matrix, ${\bf C=(\tilde{\mathcal{O}}^T\tilde{\mathcal{O}}})^{-1}$, assuming the ideal scenario.
+However, the measurement record, $M'$ arises from the true/actual dynamics denoted by the primed variables.
+As a result they end up reconstructing an incorrect state $\bar{\rho}'$ from

-In the above equation, the measurement record is obtained from the measurement device (probe), and the experimentalist is ignorant about the \emph{true} dynamics (which is accompanied by perturbations relative to the idealized dynamics as assumed by the experimentalist), given by the unitary $U(t)$, that has generated this record.
-However, the covariance matrix is uniquely determined from the experimentalist's version of the dynamics given by the unitary $U'(t)$ and the initial observable $\mathcal{O}$.
+In the above equation, the measurement record is obtained from the measurement device (probe), and the experimentalist is ignorant about the \emph{actual/true} dynamics (which is accompanied by perturbations relative to the idealized dynamics as assumed by the experimentalist), given by the unitary $U'(t)$, that has generated this record.
+Hence, the covariance matrix is determined from the experimentalist's version of the dynamics given by the unitary $U(t)$ and the initial observable $\mathcal{O}$.
 Thus, the ignorance about the error in the dynamics directs the operator trajectory away from the actual one, leading to an improper reconstruction of the state $\rho_0$.